Karis-T/LS202/lesson_5/form0_intro_summary.md

 ## Introduction

-Forms are the main way that users send information to a server to update a webpage.
+Forms are the main way that users send information to a server.
 HTML5 gives us over 10 different form tags and over 20 different ways to allow input from a user.
 You only need to know around 6 tags and 12 input types to create forms which will be covered in this lesson.

 ### What to focus on